 “Sometimes I feel confused about why you do the things you do.
 I know that you are doing your best and that you might feel confused as well.”

 Each of these examples involves vulnerability from the persecutor.
-As the persecutor is so intent on defending against any sort of emotional vulnerability and intimacy, we confront that head-on and emphasize the exact opposite.
+The persecutor may be intent on defending against any sort of emotional vulnerability and intimacy.
+We confront that head-on and emphasize the exact opposite.
 Vulnerability tends to break the punitive role.

 Just as with the other roles, the persecutor can morph into a healthy variant of the above.
-This would likely involve the family member becoming more of a ‘positive challenger’ around addiction or someone who would help with ‘holding the family member accountable.’
+This would likely involve the family member becoming more of a ‘positive challenger’ around addiction.
+It may also be someone who would help with ‘holding the family member accountable.’

 These roles emphasize honesty and authenticity in recovery while requiring the ownership to be on the addicted individual.
 This role transition also keeps the former persecutor engaged rather than distant.
 It acknowledges the dark side of the ‘addicted self’ which will try to manipulate the family system to continue the substance use.
 The new role of the persecutor is better able to confront that ‘addicted self’ in an effort to encourage the ‘healthy self’ to win.